tableau99it/Thyroid-Disease-Detection-project/README.md

 # Launch
 ![image](https://user-images.githubusercontent.com/106155354/184474198-7173276d-58f2-486d-81b7-10189e2cbbeb.png)

 you looked above the all process step by step.
 Which i executed all processed on jupyter notebook. then we have predicted ML algorithm that's a Ransom forest classifier with 99% accuracy.
+Best fit algorithm is Random Forest Classifier for almost good prediction accuracy for Thyroid Disease Detection